project-sunbird/sunbird.org-docs/developer-docs/server-installation/running_the_installer.md

 * Click on the RSA public key which will present you a pop-up containing the value
 * Copy this key and and set it for `sunbird_sso_publickey` parameter in the `config` file.

+> **Note**: Please note that the first launch of keycloak could take upto 3 mins and the webpage would show a header and a blank page body for this duration.
+Please wait until the main section renders the realm settings.

 ### Installing Core Services